jital94/puzzles/index.md

 This is a famous puzzle.

 We have two eggs and we wish to know which floor of 100-floor high Bell Tower it is safe to throw the egg.
+We need to divise a strategy such that total number of drops in worst case is minimum.

+So obviously, if you thought of naive strategy from starting from 0 floor and moving upwards.
+This will end up having 99 drops if the eggs break from 100th floor.

+So now can you give a better strategy for this problem?

 We may make a few assumptions:
 - An egg that survives a fall can be used again.
 - A broken egg must be discarded.
 - The effect of a fall is the same for all eggs.
 - If an egg breaks when dropped, then it would break if dropped from a higher floor.
 - If an egg survives a fall then it would survive a shorter fall.

-We need to divise a strategy such that total number of drops in worst case is minimum.

-So obviously, if you thought of naive strategy from starting from 0 floor and moving upwards.
-This will end up having 99 drops if the eggs break from 100th floor.
-So you need to think more on this.

 ### Bonus Part
 If you can give the equation you have used to solve this problem.
 You get bonus points